Broken Bottle Alley

 Kenny showed his hands were now empty and shrugged, “What?
 Guess you’re gonna have to go get it.”
 He pointed to the alley with both fingers.
 “Unless you’re scared.”

 At this point, Steven was more scared of getting murdered in the alley by Kenny than of anything already in there.
 Or beaten within an inch of his life and left to be murdered by someone else.
+But what Steven said shocked even himself.
+“You THREW it in there so you wouldn’t have to go in!
+YOU’RE the one who's scared!”

 “Yeah?
 You stupid shit.
-I’ll go in there right now and I’m gonna piss on your backpack right in the middle of the alley and let the rats eat your stupid books and your stupid drawings.”
+I’ll go in there right now and I’m gonna piss on your backpack in the middle of the alley and let the rats eat your stupid books and your stupid drawings.”
 And Kenny ran into the alley.

 ---